ayesha-kr/covid-one-click-deployment/README.md

 (Description to be entered here!)

-Follow the instructions given in the following link to setup the (forcast model name):-
+Follow the instructions given in the following link to setup (forcast model name):-

 (Dataset name or environment reference here):-